Corporate Governance and the Board of Directors

 Remuneration Policy and Disclosures

 The approach taken by PCF Group plc (“Group” or “PCF”) in respect of remunerating its staff emanates from a combination of regulatory guidance and in particular the dual-regulated firm’s Remuneration Code SYSC 19D, as appropriate for Level 3 firms, and the rules on remuneration as published by the Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA).
 Due to the size of our business, the Group applies the dual-regulated firm’s remuneration principles proportionality rule, SYSC 19D.3.3R (2), to ensure the practices and processes we promote are appropriate to our size, internal organisation, and the nature, scope, and complexity of activities.
 In applying PRA and FCA guidance, PCF classifies its employees as either Code or Non-Code Staff.
 Code Staff are comprised of Executive and Non-Executive Directors, and other Code Staff which includes Senior Managers covered by the Senior Managers Regime.
 No staff have been classified as Material Risk Takers.
 Other key individuals are covered under the scope of the Conduct Regime.
-Information on the Group’s Remuneration Code is set out in its 2017 Pillar 3 Remuneration Disclosures and will be published on our website www.pcf.bank in February 2018.
+Information on the Group’s Remuneration Code is set out in its Pillar 3 Remuneration Disclosures in the Financials subsection of the Investors section of our website www.pcf.bank in February 2018.